 Manhattan Nursing Programs

 There are numerous school options in Manhattan for students wishing to become registered nurses or advance their careers in a nursing specialty.
 This article talks about three of the closest schools, which are all five minutes or less from downtown Manhattan.
-Located near the end of the article is a table comparing school statistics, as well as a brief section mentioning a couple other relevant school choices.
+Also within the article is a table comparing school statistics, as well as a brief section mentioning a couple other relevant school choices.

 - CUNY Borough of Manhattan Community College is a half mile from downtown and offers a 2-year associate's degree program in nursing.